crusader290/8mb-Video-Compressor/README.md

 ### Linux / macOS

-1. Save the script as `compress_webm.sh`.

-2. Make it executable:

-    ``` bash
-    chmod +x compress_webm.sh
-    ```

-3. Run it:

-    ``` bash
-    ./compress_webm.sh
-    ```

-4. Enter your video filename when prompted (e.g. `video.mp4`).\
-    The compressed file will be saved as `video_discord.webm`.
+Pending Change.

 ------------------------------------------------------------------------

 ### 🪟 Windows (Drag & Drop)

-Save the script as compress_webm_dragdrop.bat.

-Place the .bat file in the same folder as ffmpeg.exe (or make sure FFmpeg is added to your PATH).

-Drag and drop a video file onto the .bat.
+Drag & drop your video onto the .bat.

+The script runs ffprobe to detect the video duration.

+It calculates the exact bitrate budget so the final file ≤ 8 MB.

+FFmpeg does a 2-pass encode for better quality.

-The script will automatically compress it and save the output as yourvideo_discord.webm in the same folder.
+Output: video_discord.webm in the same folder.

 ------------------------------------------------------------------------